QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

+In the QCD kinetic theory simulations of boost invariant expansion of homogeneous plasmas~\cite{Keegan:2015avk,Heller:2016rtz,Kurkela:2018vqr}, it was observed that the energy-momentum tensor quickly becomes a sole function of time measured in units of the characteristic kinetic relaxation time\footnote{The effective temperature can be defined as a function of the energy density that would play the role of the temperature in equilibrium.
+In conformal models it is given by the fourth root of the energy density $T= [\e/( \nu_\text{eff} \pi^2/30)]^{1/4}$.
+For an ideal gas of quarks and gluons, $\nu_\text{eff}=47.5$ and $\nu_\text{eff}=16$ for gluons only. } $\tau_R \sim \upeta/(sT)$, i.e.,

+In such case the evolution of the energy-momentum tensor can be characterized by $\mathcal P_L/\e$ as a function of $\wtilde$~\cite{Heller:2011ju,Heller:2016rtz}.
+Because $\wtilde^{-1}$ is proportional to the Knudsen number (the natural expansion parameter for deviations from equilibrium) one would expect that for large $\wtilde$ the kinetic theory would agree with the viscous hydrodynamic result $\mathcal P_L/\e=\frac{1}{3}-\frac{16}{9}\frac{\upeta/s}{\tau T}$.
+Surprisingly, the simplest viscous constitutive relation is already satisfied for $\wtilde\approx 1$, when viscous correction is comparable to the equilibrium pressure.
+Such an effective hydrodynamic description of systems substantially away from equilibrium is now called the hydrodynamic attractor.
+This notion is in fact much richer and its further aspects are discussed in Sec.~\ref{sec.strongattractors}.

-Figure \ref{fig:fig5_vanilla} shows the pressure anisotropy $\mathcal P_L/\mathcal P_T$ as a function of rescaled time in an expanding homogeneous system.
+Figure \ref{fig:fig5_vanilla} shows the pressure anisotropy $\mathcal P_L/\mathcal P_T$ as a function of rescaled time in an expanding homogeneous system for different values of the coupling constant.
 The system is prepared in an equilibrium state at initial time and then is allowed to undergo a boost invariant expansion which drives the system away from equilibrium.
-However as the expansion slows down, it relaxes back to isotropy, satisfying $\mathcal P_L/\mathcal P_T=1$.
+However, as the expansion slows down it relaxes back to isotropy, satisfying $\mathcal P_L/\mathcal P_T=1$.

-Note that the kinetic simulations for different couplings (which corresponds to very different kinetic relaxation times) collapse onto each other even when the pressure anisotropy $\mathcal P_L/\mathcal P_T\sim 0.5$ is large.
+Note that the kinetic simulations for different couplings (which correspond to very different kinetic relaxation times) collapse onto each other even when the pressure anisotropy $\mathcal P_L/\mathcal P_T$ is significant.
 Overall, the kinetic evolution is very close to that of an infinitely strongly coupled system.
-Although neither a weakly coupled kinetic theory, nor an infinitely strongly coupled supersymmetric Yang-Mills theory is an exact description of QCD in heavy ion collisions, \Fig{fig:fig5_vanilla} gives some indication that in the rescaled time units $\wtilde$ the final stages of QCD equilibration could follow a very similar hydrodynamic attractor curve in the two cases.
+Although neither a weakly coupled kinetic theory, nor an infinitely strongly coupled supersymmetric Yang-Mills theory is an exact description of QCD in heavy-ion collisions, \Fig{fig:fig5_vanilla} gives some indication that in the rescaled time units $\wtilde$ the final stages of QCD equilibration could follow a very similar hydrodynamic attractor curve.